 - A. The applicant filed an application with the Planning Department for the following variance(s), which were either approved by the Board with modifications, or denied (Underlying denotes new language and strikethrough denotes stricken language): - 1.
 A variance to exceed by 2'-1" the maximum allowed building height of 50'-0" in order to construct a new 4-story commercial building up to 52'-1" as measured from 13.0' NGVD. - 2.
-A variance to eliminate modify the requirement to provide an open court area at the front of the property, by providing the open court on Lenox Avenue, in order to construct a new 4-story commercial building without an open court along 5th Street.
-(Variance modified) - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+A variance to eliminate the requirement to provide an open court area at the front of the property, in order to construct a new 4-story commercial building without an open court along 5th Street. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.